moritzmock/Artifact-Evaluation-Track---MADE-WIC/README.md

 # Paper

-This repository contains the data used for the Artifact Evaluation Track of ASE for the paper `MADE-WIC: Multiple Annotated Datasets for Exploring Weaknesses In Code` which is accepted at the ASE'24 Tool and Demonstration Track.
-The preprint is already [available](https://arxiv.org/abs/2408.05163).
+This repository contains the data used for the Artifact Evaluation Track of ASE for the paper `MADE-WIC: Multiple Annotated Datasets for Exploring Weaknesses In Code` accepted at the ASE'24 Tool and Demonstration Track.
+The preprint is already [available](https://arxiv.org/abs/2408.05163); the replication package of the work is available at [Zenodo](https://zenodo.org/records/12567874).

 ```bibtex
 @misc{mock2024madewicmultipleannotateddatasets,